freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 588.1

-One of the conditions was true, so you didn't get any errors.
+One of the conditions was true so it printed `0`.
 I think that's enough of a detour.
-Back in your script, change the `if` condition to check if the first argument is **greater than** zero so you can be sure it's something you can count down from.
+Back in your script, change the `if` condition to check if the first argument is **greater than zero** so you can be sure it's something you can count down from.

 #### HINTS